Inc0deus/sha256/README.md

 # sha256 implementation

-This is an implementation of the sha256 hash function in C++ (in one header "sha256.h").
+This is a one header implementation of the sha256 hash function in C++.
-The code is not made to be particularly fast so it is not intended for real use cases, only for learning.
-The tests I did showed that the hashing took approximately 0.00066s (tests made on 100 strings of 1000 characters 100 times).
+The code was not made to be particularly fast and is not intended for real use cases.
+It was only made for learning purposes.

 The main function is "hash265", it takes a string (unicode characters) and return another string (hexadecimal characters - 0123456789abcdef).
-"main.cpp" is for demo purposes and is not usefull to the hashing function.
+The file "example.cpp" shows how it could be used.